Homothetic Killing horizons in generic Vaidya spacetimes: Conclusion

 \section{Conclusion}

 In this note, the existence of homothetic Killing vectors for generic Vaidya-like spacetimes is established for a general spherical symmetric setup.
-Further, we extend the existence of homothetic Killing vector fields for the Kerr-Vaidya spacetimes.
+Further, we extend the existence of HKV fields for the Kerr-Vaidya spacetimes.
 The existence of a solution for the conformal Killing equation requires that the mass, angular velocity, and general charge functions all become dynamical, i.e., depend on the `null time'.
-It is intriguing that, in all such cases, a homothetic Killing vector exists for a linear mass/charge/angular-velocity function.
+It is intriguing that, in all such cases, a HKV exists for a linear mass/charge/angular-velocity function.
 On the other hand, if one demands an HKV in Vaidya-like spacetimes, then one can prove that the forms of such vectors are identical.
 Further, using the Einstein equation for the matter part, the HKV yields a solution with linear source terms: masses, charge, or angular velocity.
 However, there can be proper conformal Killing vectors in such spacetimes, but they are going to be supported by other types of mass functions \cite{Ojako:2019gwc}.
-We have also noticed that for the black hole parameters of the form \eqref{malphav2} or \eqref{ma_function}, the existence of CKV demands conditions like \eqref{condition_CKV}, \eqref{KerrVaidya_cond}, or equivalently \eqref{constraint1}, \eqref{M_mu_relation}.
+We have also noticed that for the BH parameters of the form \eqref{malphav2} or \eqref{ma_function}, the existence of CKV demands conditions like \eqref{condition_CKV}, \eqref{KerrVaidya_cond}, or equivalently \eqref{constraint1}, \eqref{M_mu_relation}.
 On noticing similarities between these conditions, it seems the CKEs for the generic Vaidya metrics considered here may have some universal character.
 This universality might have an underlying connection with the self-similarity of the metrics.
 A deeper understanding of this feature would be worth pursuing.

 The advantage of identifying a homothetic Killing vector in a dynamical spacetime is that one can map it to a static or stationary spacetime.
-This enables us to study certain features of the black holes using the Killing horizons of the conformally related spacetime.
+This enables us to study certain features of the BHs using the Killing horizons of the conformally related spacetime.
 Although the practical use of such an advantage has not been widely explored.
 Since the conformally related spacetime can have a very different character (it may not have the same asymptotic structure), the utilization of such constructions needs to be checked carefully.
-This might yield an interesting result in the study of quasi-normal frequencies for dynamical black holes \cite{Capuano:2024qhv}.
+This might yield an interesting result in the study of quasi-normal frequencies for dynamical BHs \cite{Redondo-Yuste:2023ipg, Capuano:2024qhv}.
+We would like to address this issue in future.